Short Term Memory with SQLite and PostgreSQL

 Let me know if you'd like to review any of them! 😊

-The agent correctly recalled all previous questions from persistent storage, even though this is a new Python session with a fresh connection.
+Here, we can see the agent recall all the previous questions from persistent storage, even in a new Python session with a fresh connection.
 This is the core value of persistent checkpointers: conversations survive restarts.

 Checkpointer Comparison